mrbarge/m4j-streamtweet/README.md

 See LICENSE

-m4j-streamtweet also makes use of:
+mxj-streamtweet also makes use of:
  * Hosebird Client (https://github.com/twitter/hbc), licensed under the Apache License (http://www.apache.org/licenses/LICENSE-2.0)